Applications

 How long does the application process take?

 Due to its thoroughness, the process can take several weeks.
+Availability may also be a factor.

 Do parents/guardians have to give up legal guardianship of their children?